Primordial reheating in $f(R)$ cosmology by spontaneous decay of scalarons: Conclusion

 \section{Conclusion}

 In this paper, we considered a physically plausible scenario of reheating following the inflationary phase of a modified gravity model $f(R)=R+\alpha R^2 + \beta R^2 \ln R/\mu^2$ in the Jordan frame.
-Since particle creation is essentially a quantum mechanical phenomenon, we formulated this scenario based on Heisenberg's uncertainty principle as described in detail in Section \ref{Particle_model}.
+Since particle creation is essentially a quantum mechanical phenomenon, we formulated this scenario based on Heisenberg's uncertainty principle.
+In addition, we fixed the parameter $\beta$ from the observed spectral index and tensor-to-scalar ratio.

-We find that although particle production happens in the inflationary phase, its contribution to the energy density $\rho$ is negligibly small at the end of inflation because of the quasi-de-Sitter expansion.
+We find that although particle production happens in the inflationary phase, its contribution to the energy density $\rho$ is negligibly small at the end of inflation owing to the quasi-de-Sitter expansion.
 On the other hand, particle creation happening in the oscillatory regime following the inflationary phase gives rise to a significant growth in the energy density $\rho$.
-In the initial stage of this reheating regime, the average density grows linearly with time, whereas the growth in density deviates from linearity at longer times.
-Eventually, the reheating period ends when the density $\rho$ grows to a maximum value where we find that the Hubble rate $H$ attains a value of the order of the decay rate $\Gamma$.
-This is marked as the end of reheating which follows directly from the sufficiency condition determined by the availability of energy density in the scalaron field in comparison with the available states in the configuration space within a time-span of the inverse decay rate.
+In the initial stage of this reheating regime, the average density grows linearly with time, whereas the growth deviates from linearity at longer times.
+Eventually, the reheating period ends when the energy density $\rho$ grows to a maximum value which is marked by the sufficiency condition attaining its minimum value so that the available energy density in the scalaron field equals energy density of the created particles in the available states in the configuration space within a time-span of the inverse decay rate.

-In the present scenario, we find that the particle production happens in periodic successions and lasts over several oscillations.
-This follows from an estimate for $\Gamma$ obtained from the uncertainty relation $\Delta E \, \Delta t\sim \hbar$, giving $\Delta t \sim \varepsilon^{-1}\sim \Gamma^{-1}$.
-We find that the decay rate $\Gamma\sim\varepsilon\ll\tau_{\rm osc}^{-1}$, so that the time-scale of decay $\Gamma^{-1}$ spans over many oscillations of the curvature field.
-This is consistent with our treatment of the time-evolutions of the Hubble rate and the curvature field in an averaged manner in our analytical calculations.
+We analyzed the different phases by making analytical estimates for macroscopic quantities.
+They represent good approximations because of the fact that the frequency of particles creation happens at a faster rate than the oscillation frequency of the Hubble rate so that an average energy $\varepsilon$ per created particles could be used in our estimates.
+In addition, since the source term in the density equation contains the time scale $\Gamma^{-1}$, the growth in density varies over the same time scale $\Gamma^{-1}$, so that the average Hubble rate yields a good estimate for the growth in energy density.